TheBuckeyeMan/Databricks_Multi_Module_IAC/README.md

 # Quickstart Configuration Videos
 Follow Videos Here: https://www.databricks.com/resources/webinar/databricks-on-aws-free-training-series/thank-you?scid=7018Y000001Fi0MQAS&utm_source=google&utm_adgroup=141204956364&utm_offer=databricks-on-aws-free-training-series-track&utm_term=aws+databricks&gad_source=1&gbraid=0AAAAABYBeAhFuU2-ODMN7PPzake7Ny-Xj&gclid=CjwKCAiAg8S7BhATEiwAO2-R6mpX5Iix2s37psCDoDT7cxy6JarOudM077-LwE-NJ4TTmm7A06pXKRoC2PEQAvD_BwE

+# Notes
+1. Admin C0nsole: If you are admin, you can get access to admin console.
+Log into the workspace click on your icon and select settings, this is the admin page.

-# How to remove Databricks Resources - To avoid control plan fixed costs.
+# How to remove Databricks Resources - Deprovision Workspace
 1. Delete the Databricks Workspace
 The best way to avoid charges is to completely delete your Databricks workspace.
 This will eliminate both control plane fees and any potential compute or storage costs.